Coping with the Hurdles of Mental Health After Bariatric Surgery

 Bring Awareness to Emotions and Feelings

-Learn to bring awareness to emotions and feelings so they can be addressed.
-One way to do this is by seeking out professional help.
+Learn to be mindful of your emotions and thoughts so they can be addressed.
+One way to do this is by seeking out professional help from a therapist or a doctor.

 Do Not Wait to Seek Counseling

 If you need counseling, don’t delay.
 The sooner you’re able to identify and isolate negative emotions, the sooner you can resolve those feelings and move forward with your life.
-Depression and mood disorders often grow worse when left untreated.
+Depression and mood disorders often grow worse when left untreated, but are always solvable with proper attention.

 You may find that speaking with a professional may be precisely what you needed to address the troubling emotions you may be experiencing.